FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

   The papers are a little bit old-fashioned, and the key aspect of deriving the incremental program in presence of multiple recursions is *opaque*.

   I wrote an email to Y.A.
-Liu asking for clarification last week, but I haven't received a reply yet 🥲.
+Liu asking for clarification last week, but I haven't received a reply yet ... 🥲

-  _Despite her work, we are trying to understand whether it is really possible to make the transformation._
+  _Despite her work, we are trying to understand whether it is really possible to make the transformation automatically in a "general" setting._
 ]]

 // #hidden-bibliography(